davide-casiraghi/bootstrap-accordion-integrator/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+To use the package you should import it trough composer.

 ```bash
 composer require davide-casiraghi/bootstrap-accordion-integrator